paulenriquez/open-webui-config/settings-admin/Interface.md

 ### Local & External Task Model

-Use **[OpenAI GPT-4.1 nano](https://platform.openai.com/docs/models/gpt-4.1-nano)**, but any low-latency LLM that supports structured outputs can work.
+Any low-cost, low-latency LLM that supports structured outputs can work.

+#### ✅ Recommended Task Model: [Gemini 2.0 Flash](https://ai.google.dev/gemini-api/docs/models#gemini-2.0-flash) (_as of Jun 2025_)

+I've had good experience with **Gemini 2.0 Flash** on:

+- Its consistency with following the task prompt templates & instructions
+- Quality of outputs (especially follow-up questions, search & retrieval queries)
+- Language adaptability (i.e., non-English outputs)

+There are other models with comparable performance, but Gemini 2.0 Flash is the best option when considering its cost-to-performance ratio.

 > [!NOTE]
 > For best results, **do not** set this setting to "Current Model".
 It's best to use a dedicated, low-cost, low-latency model for these tasks.

 ### Title Generation

-Based on Open WebUI's [`DEFAULT_TITLE_GENERATION_PROMPT_TEMPLATE`](https://docs.openwebui.com/getting-started/env-configuration/#tasks), but has been modified to further specify the way emojis are used.
+Slight modifications made to Open WebUI's [Default Title Generation Prompt](https://docs.openwebui.com/getting-started/env-configuration/#tasks):

 ```
 ### Task: